the-coded/codex-ai/pkg/changelog/README.md

 1. ✨ Virtual environment activation only needs to be done once
 2. 🔑 The ANTHROPIC_API_KEY must be set before running pkg.changelog
-3. 🎯 Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
-4. 📋 Default type is "log" when no type is specified
-5. 🔄 Git logs are generated automatically based on type:
+3. 🔄 Git logs are generated automatically:
-   - type="log": Regular git logs
+   - Regular logs are always generated
+   - Release logs are generated if we're in a release
-   - type="release": Release logs
+   - Release logs are used if available, otherwise regular logs
-6. 🔍 Large logs are automatically simplified if they exceed 185,000 tokens
+4. 🔍 Large logs are automatically simplified if they exceed 185,000 tokens
-7. 🛠️ Core implementation in run.py uses shared utilities from utils/
+5. 🛠️ Core implementation is in run.py, using shared utilities
-8. 🔧 Environment is automatically detected:
+6. 🔧 Environment is automatically detected:
    - Development: When running from project root
    - Production: When running from another project with .codex/
-9. 📦 Production mode requires:
+7. 📦 Production mode requires:
    - codex to be cloned as .codex in the target repository
    - .codex to be added to PYTHONPATH